-Metatarsophalangeal joint pain is a common cause of metatarsalgia (see Metatarsalgia).
+Metatarsophalangeal joint pain is a common cause of metatarsalgia Metatarsalgia Metatarsalgia is a general term for pain in the area of the metatarsophalangeal joints.
+(See also Overview of Foot and Ankle Disorders.)
+Most common causes include Freiberg disease Interdigital... read more .
 Metatarsophalangeal joint pain most commonly results from misalignment of the joint surfaces with altered foot biomechanics, causing joint subluxations, flexor plate tears, capsular impingement, and joint cartilage destruction (osteoarthrosis).
 Misaligned joints may cause synovial impingement, with minimal if any heat and swelling (osteoarthritic synovitis).

 The 2nd metatarsophalangeal joint is most commonly affected.
-Usually, inadequate 1st ray (1st cuneiform and 1st metatarsal) function results from excessive pronation (the foot rolling inward and the hindfoot turning outward or everted), often leading to capsulitis and hammer toe (see Hammer Toe Deformity) deformities.
+Usually, inadequate 1st ray (1st cuneiform and 1st metatarsal) function results from excessive pronation (the foot rolling inward and the hindfoot turning outward or everted), often leading to capsulitis and hammer toe Hammer Toe Deformity Hammer toe is a Z-shaped deformity caused by dorsal subluxation at the metatarsophalangeal joint.
+Diagnosis is clinical.
+Treatment is modification of footwear and/or orthotics.
+(See also Overview... read more deformities.
 Overactivity of the anterior shin muscles in patients with pes cavus (high arch) and ankle equinus (shortened Achilles tendon that restricts ankle dorsiflexion) deformities tends to cause dorsal joint subluxations with retracted (clawed) digits and retrograde, increased submetatarsal head pressure and pain.

-Metatarsophalangeal joint subluxations also occur as a result of chronic inflammatory arthropathy, particularly RA.
-Metatarsophalangeal joint pain with weight bearing and a sense of stiffness in the morning can be significant early signs of early RA (see Rheumatoid Arthritis (RA).
+Metatarsophalangeal joint subluxations also occur as a result of chronic inflammatory arthropathy, particularly rheumatoid arthritis (RA) Rheumatoid Arthritis (RA) Rheumatoid arthritis is a chronic systemic autoimmune disease that primarily involves the joints.
+Rheumatoid arthritis causes damage mediated by cytokines, chemokines, and metalloproteases.... read more .
+Metatarsophalangeal joint pain with weight bearing and a sense of stiffness in the morning can be significant early signs of early RA.
 Inflammatory synovitis and interosseous muscle atrophy in RA lead to subluxations of the lesser metatarsophalangeal joints as well, resulting in hammer toe deformities.
-Consequently, the metatarsal fat pad, which usually cushions the stress between the metatarsals and interdigital nerves during walking, moves distally under the toes; interdigital neuralgia or Morton neuroma (see Interdigital Neuralgia) may result.
+Consequently, the metatarsal fat pad, which usually cushions the stress between the metatarsals and interdigital nerves during walking, moves distally under the toes; interdigital neuralgia Interdigital Neuralgia Interdigital nerve irritation (neuralgia) or persistent benign enlargement of the perineurium (neuroma) can cause pain, which may be nonspecific, burning, or lancinating, or a foreign body sensation... read more or Morton neuroma may result.
 To compensate for the loss of cushioning, adventitial calluses and bursae may develop.
 Coexisting rheumatoid nodules beneath or near the plantarflexed metatarsal heads may increase pain.

 Metatarsophalangeal joint pain may also result from functional hallux limitus, which limits passive and active joint motion at the 1st metatarsophalangeal joint.
 Patients usually have foot pronation disorders that result in elevation of the 1st ray with lowering of the medial longitudinal arch during weight bearing.
 As a result of the 1st ray elevation, the proximal phalanx of the great toe cannot freely extend on the 1st metatarsal head; the result is jamming at the dorsal joint leading to osteoarthritic changes and loss of joint motion.
 Over time, pain may develop.
 Another cause of 1st metatarsophalangeal joint pain due to limited motion is direct trauma with stenosis of the flexor hallucis brevis, usually occurring within the tarsal tunnel.
 If pain is chronic, the joint may become less mobile with an arthrosis (hallux rigidus), which can be debilitating.